walle89/apt-mirror-speed-test/README.md

 If none is provided, the script will select country to test by external IP GeoIP location from `ipinfo.io`.

+### Test all mirrors

+To test all mirrors listed on [Launchpad](https://launchpad.net/ubuntu/+archivemirrors), add `ALL` as a parameter at the end of the command.

+`curl -sL https://raw.githubusercontent.com/walle89/apt-mirror-speed-test/main/apt-speed.sh | bash -s ALL`

 ## Recourses

 - http://mirrors.ubuntu.com/